Stojanovic94/Cooking-Course/README.md

 ## Task Completion

-For this exercise, I have successfully created a web form that allows users to input their details for the cooking course.
+A web form that allows users to input their details for the cooking course.
 Below is a summary of what was accomplished:

 ### 1. **Web Form Creation**
    - A user-friendly form was developed to collect various details, including name, contact information, and preferred cooking styles or course schedules.